To learn more about my research, visit http://jeffreyhjackson.blogspot.com/.

 My current research project is a book tentatively titled Living Resistance: Two Women Who Fought the Nazis for Life, Love, and Art about the anti-Nazi resistance activities of the French avant-garde photographers and writers Lucy Schwob and Suzanne Malherbe.
 Step-sisters and lesbian partners, each took intentionally gender-neutral names for the purpose of their art; Schwob became Claude Cahun and Malherbe changed to Marcel Moore.
 In order to resist the Nazi troops who had occupied their adopted home of Jersey, they again created new identities to spread subversive messages to German soldiers in hopes of demoralizing and confusing the invading army.
 This resistance activity grew organically out of life-long patterns of fighting against the social norms of their day.

-My most recent book, titled Paris Under Water: How the City of Light Survived the Great Flood of 1910 (Palgrave Macmillan, 2010), tells the largely forgotten story of one of the city’s greatest disasters.
+My most recent monograph, titled Paris Under Water: How the City of Light Survived the Great Flood of 1910 (Palgrave Macmillan, 2010), tells the largely forgotten story of one of the city’s greatest disasters.

 At the turn of the twentieth century, Parisians believed they lived in the greatest city in the world.
 But Paris came to a halt in January 1910 when the river that provided much of the city’s life quickly became an instrument of destruction.
 Following weeks of torrential rainfall, the Seine overflowed its banks flooding thousands of homes and sending hundreds of thousands of people fleeing for safety and higher ground.
 This most modern of cities seemed to have lost its battle with the elements.